evantobin/sendgrid_mcp/README.md

     dxt pack
     ```

-This will create a `sendgrid-dxt.dxt` file in the project root.
+This will create a `sendgrid-mcp-server.dxt` file in the project root.

 ## Cline Desktop Configuration (using npx)